What is Mastery?

 This approach to teaching and learning is incredibly well-researched, supported by a considerable weight of evidence and is widely regarded as excellent practice.
 We, at Bartley CE Junior School, are very excited to be taking this approach as we strongly believe that this is offers your child(ren) a fantastic start to their relationship with a key life skill.

-If you wish to know a bit more detail, please read our Maths Story or ask to speak to a member of staff at school.
+If you wish to know a bit more detail, please read our Maths Story (currently being updated) or ask to speak to a member of staff at school.